euan-forrester/photo-recommender/README.md

 Copy the file `terraform/terraform.tfvars.example` to `terraform/terraform.tfvars`
 - Enter the CIDR of your local machine/network
 - Copy your ssh public key (contained in `~/.ssh/id_rsa.pub`.
 If that file doesn't exist, run `ssh-keygen -t rsa` to generate it)
+- Enter the github address of your fork of this project
 - Fill in your Flickr API key and secret: https://www.flickr.com/services/apps/create/apply
 - Fill in a master password for the various databases
 - If you're going to make a prod instance with a real domain, create an SSL certificate and fill in the details.
 There's good instructions here: https://itnext.io/using-letsencrypt-ssl-certificates-in-aws-certificate-manager-c2bc3c6ae10